EvaResto Premium -'65 Early Front Air Kit install Guide

 Fitting the air fittings into the Air Shocks.

 The Air fittings used are 1/8” npt to 1/4”

 ptc (push to connect) 90deg fittings and require a good thread sealant for a fully air-tight seal.
-Use PTFE (plumbers tape) or equivalent, and install the fitting into the port on the bag.
-They don’t need to be fully tightened down, as they are an NPT (tapered) thread type.
+Use Loctite 565 or PTFE tape sparingly, and install the fitting into the port on the bag.
+Tapered type fittings (like shown) do not require fully tightening home.
+Finger tight + one full turn is recommended.

 Fitting the Air Sleeve Shocks

 The Shocks supplied with the kit are a straight fit to the custom Air Ride Beam.
 Offer them up to the beam and fit them with the supplied M12x60 bolts and washers on either side of the bushing, like in this picture here.
 The M12x60 Bolts and washers may be pre-fitted into the beam if you're having trouble locating them.